 Multiplex reactions enable detection of multiple genes in one reaction in a single tube or plate well.
 For such experiments, each gene must be detected with a probe labeled with a unique dye.
 Because each dye emits fluorescence at a different wavelength, the key considerations for multiplex design are to ensure that the various primers and probes being used do not interact with each other and to choose dyes that are compatible with your machine.

-For more information on multiplex dye selection, see the DECODED articles, Multiplex qPCR—how to get started, or Recommended dye combinations for multiplex qPCR.
+For more information on multiplex dye selection, see the DECODED article: Recommended dye combinations for multiplex qPCR.

 Your PCR and qPCR resource

 In addition to a comprehensive set of tools and reagents for PCR and qPCR (see the Product focus sidebar in the right-hand column), IDT also has world-class technical support.
 These scientists are available to answer all types of qPCR questions ranging from experimental design to interpreting qPCR results.
 Contact us with your questions about qPCR assay design at email@example.com.

 In addition, IDT has published the following guides: